Go back in time to a Monday morning family wash day — once a common sight

-Monday morning helped launch Frances Vida Lahey‘s (1882–1968) career when the painting of two young women doing the family wash — one at the tub scrubbing, the other taking clothes out of the boiler, both surrounded with a swirl of steam — was exhibited in October 1912 at the 24th Annual Exhibition of the Queensland Art Society held at the Brisbane Town Hall (illustrated).
-Lahey was an established presence on the Brisbane art scene by then, aged 30, and having been exhibiting with the Society since 1902, however just the scale of the painting would have made it a stand out in the exhibition alone.
-Monday morning (illustrated), is now Lahey’s most famous, and one of the Gallery’s most loved works.
+Monday morning helped launch Frances Vida Lahey‘s (26 August 1882-1968) career when the painting of two young women doing the family wash — one at the tub scrubbing, the other taking clothes out of the boiler, both surrounded with a swirl of steam — was exhibited in October 1912 at the 24th Annual Exhibition of the Queensland Art Society held at the Brisbane Town Hall (illustrated).

 The subject of women’s work was unusual for painters at this time, as Australian artists generally depicted the more genteel aspects of women’s lives; such as reading or sewing.
 Monday morning however portrays a once common sight in Australian households — wash day — in the past, Mondays were often set aside as a day for families to wash their clothes, now a recording of a by-gone era with the arrival of electricity and mechanical aids.

-Corner Queen and George Streets c1910 featuring Brisbane’s Town Hall / Courtesy: Queensland State Archives / View full image
+Corner Queen and George Streets c.1910 featuring Brisbane’s Town Hall / Courtesy: Queensland State Archives / View full image

 Brisbane’s Old Town Hall, Queen Street, 1930s / Courtesy: Queensland State Archives / View full image